Do I Need a Cover Letter? Are Cover Letters Necessary in 2023

 Sample cover letter for a resume—See more cover letter samples and create your cover letter here.

-The best font for a cover letter should be easy to read and match the font you use in your resume.
+The best font for a cover letter should be simple, clear, and match the font you use in your resume.
 The most popular choices include Times New Roman, Arial, Calibri, and Verdana.
 The font size should be set to 12pt and it's best to limit yourself to just one typeface.

-Here's a few examples:
+Here are a few examples:

 The fact that this font has ousted Times New Roman as Microsoft Word’s default font tells you how popular it actually is.
 Modern and light, it’s a great choice for your cover letter.